-ZTE filed nullity suits with respect to the first and second European patents in the Federal Patents Court in Munich, Germany during the second and fourth quarters, respectively, of 2013.
-Trial in the nullity suit with respect to the first European patent took place on March 4, 2015.
-The Court indicated that it will present its findings in a written decision, which is likely to be released in the second quarter of 2015.
+ZTE filed nullity suits with respect to the first and second European patents in the Federal Patents Court in Munich, Germany, during the second and fourth quarters, respectively, of 2013.
+On July 3, 2015, the Court decided that certain claims that read on handover between radio network controllers, a key part of 3G infrastructure technology of the first European patent are valid as amended.
 Trial in the nullity suit with respect to the second European patent has been scheduled for the fourth quarter of 2015.

 ZTE filed a nullity suit with respect to the third European patent in the Federal Patents Court in Munich, Germany, in the fourth quarter of 2013.
-A schedule has not yet been set and the trial is not anticipated before the third quarter of 2015.
-In addition, ZTE filed a nullity suit with respect to the fourth European patent in the Federal Patents Court in Munich, Germany in the second quarter of 2014.
-A schedule has not yet been set and the trial is not anticipated before the third quarter of 2014.
-A schedule has not yet been set and the trial is not anticipated before the third quarter of 2014.
+In addition, ZTE filed a nullity suit with respect to the fourth European patent in the Federal Patents Court in Munich, Germany, in the second quarter of 2014.
+Trials in the nullity suits are expected to occur in the first half of 2016.